FictionDB

 Description

-Joe Wood has dreams.
-Big dreams.
-He wants to be a newspaperman, and though he's only fourteen, he's already borrowed money to start his own press.
-But it's April, 1861, and a young nation is teetering on the brink of a civil war.
-As effects of war begin to spread over Joe's hometown of Wiscasset, Maine, he must juggle his personal ambitions with some new responsibilities.
+Joe Wood has big dreams.
+He wants to be a newspaperman, and though he's only thirteen, he's already borrowed money for the equipment to start his own press.
+But it's April 1861, and the young nation is teetering on the brink of a civil war.
 He has to help Owen, his young assistant, deal with the challenges of being black in a white world torn apart by color.
 He needs to talk his best friend, Charlie, out of enlisting.
-He wants to help a young spiritualist, Nell, whose uncle claims she can speak to the dead.
+He wants to help a young spiritualist, Nell, whose uncle claims can she speak to the dead.
 And when Owen disappears, it's up to Joe to save him.
-Lea Wait skillfully draws on the lives of real people in Maine's history to tell this story of three young adults touched by war and the tension it brings, forcing them into adulthood -- before they may be ready.
+Lea Wait skillfully draws on the lives of real people in Maine's history to tell this story of three young adults touched by war and the tensions it brings, forcing them into adulthood before they may be ready.

 CERTAIN CONTENT THAT APPEARS ON THIS PAGE COMES FROM AMAZON.
 THIS CONTENT IS PROVIDED ‘AS IS’ AND IS SUBJECT TO CHANGE OR REMOVAL AT ANY TIME.